 Edibles are a great method to incorporate CBD into your daily regimen.
-Primarily, they allow you to easily and quickly get your daily dose of CBD through a tasty infused product like gummy or chocolate or a tasteless capsule or pill.
+Primarily, they allow you to easily and quickly get your daily dose of CBD by eating it.
+Tasty infused products examples include a gummy or chocolate or a tasteless capsule or pill.
 Such products are also typically pre-measured, offering users simple CBD treatment without special measurement or dosage calculation.

-However, when consuming CBD orally, the compounds need to pass through the liver, which takes up to 2 hours and reduces bioavailability.
+However, when consuming CBD orally, the compounds need to pass through the liver.
+This can take 30 minutes to 2 hours and reduce bioavailability.
 This means that only a small amount of the substance (13-19%) makes it through to the bloodstream to be used by your body.
-At the same time, a prolonged digestion process also means that taking CBD oil-based capsules provides slow-acting effects, which can be beneficial for people that need to experience a consistent supply of cannabidiol.
+At the same time, a prolonged digestion process also means that taking CBD oil-based capsules provides slow-acting effects.
+This can be beneficial for people that need to experience a consistent supply of cannabidiol.

 CBD tinctures are one of the most common CBD products on the market today.
 Produced in a wide variety of concentrations, CBD oil tinctures are a popular delivery method.
-With a perfect option for everyone, from those who are just starting their CBD journey to veterans of this beneficial ingredient.
-Easily available for all three types of CBD I mentioned above, tinctures are great for testing the dose that’s best for your body and your needs.
+There is a perfect option for everyone, from those who are just starting their CBD journey to veterans of this beneficial ingredient.
+They are easily available for all three types of CBD I mentioned above.
+Tinctures are great for testing the dose that’s best for your body and your needs.

 Although some users prefer to take CBD oil in capsules orally, the tincture is known to be most effective when not swallowing the liquid right away.
 All you need to do is fill the dropper, place it under your tongue and hold the oil for 30 to 60 seconds.
 The unique combination of holding the oil under the tongue and swallowing it (sublingual intake) means the product is absorbed through capillaries in your mouth and stomach, making it more effective by improving its bioavailability (up to 35%).
 At the same time, if you would like to take your daily dose discreetly, then putting the pipette in your mouth may not be the best option for you.